pghnaz/pghnaz.org/src/content/pages/articles-of-faith.md

 title: Articles of Faith
 ---

-Our sixteen Articles of Faith serve as our formal doctrinal affirmations to guide our understanding of the global Christian faith.
+_Our sixteen Articles of Faith serve as our formal doctrinal statements about God, humanity, and the global Christian church._

+_These articles offer more details about our basic [beliefs](/beliefs/)._

-> NOTE: Constitutional changes adopted by the 2017 General Assembly are in the process of ratification by the district assemblies at the time of printing.
-Where changes are being made, words in italics are new words and words in brackets [ ] are words being deleted.
+<blockquote class="small"><strong>NOTE:</strong> Constitutional changes adopted by the 2017 General Assembly are in the process of ratification by the district assemblies at the time of printing.
+Where changes are being made, words in italics are new words and words in brackets [ ] are words being deleted.</blockquote>

 ## Article I. The Triune God